Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Introduction

 In this work, we propose the {\pt} -- a benchmark formed of purposefully designed, filmed, and annotated real-world videos that aims to comprehensively assess the capabilities of multimodal perception models across different skill areas (Memory, Abstraction, Physics, Semantics), types of reasoning ~\cite{Yi2020CLEVRER} (\textit{descriptive}, \textit{explanatory}, \textit{predictive}, and \textit{counterfactual}), and modalities (video, audio, text).
 Our benchmark draws inspiration from diagnostic synthetic datasets like CATER~\cite{girdhar2020cater} or CLEVRER~\cite{Yi2020CLEVRER}, behavioral tests like the Visual Turing Test~\cite{malinowski2014towards,VTT}, experiments in developmental psychology~\cite{AguiarBaillargeon02, Baillargeon1994PhysicalRI, parke}, and motor-free perception screening tests used for children or adults~\cite{martin2006test, frostig1965frostig}.

 To avoid benchmark overfitting, we propose a generalisation-focused evaluation regime.
 We aim to benchmark any representation or model, pre-trained with any \textit{external} dataset or task, of any scale available.
-The \pt\ itself contains a small training set, intended for fine-tuning task decoders or prompting the model, and the rest is used for evaluation (public validation and held out test sets).
+The \pt\ itself contains a small training set that can optionally be used for fine-tuning task decoders or prompting the model, and the rest is used for evaluation (public validation and held out test sets).
 In this regime, we can more robustly assess the \textit{transfer} abilities of these models, such that improvement on the benchmark can more reliably predict generalisation to real-world operation.

-The dataset contains 11.6K real-world videos, densely annotated with 190K object and 8.6K point tracks, 73.5K temporal action segments, 137K temporal sound segments, 38K multiple-choice video question-answer (mc-vQA) pairs and 6K grounded video question-answer (g-vQA) pairs, enabling both language and non-language evaluations, to ensure a thorough assessment; see Figure~\ref{fig:teaser} and Table~\ref{tab:annotations}.
-Having multiple types of annotations per video is useful also for analysis purposes, as the correlations between successes and failures across tasks may uncover biases that prevent generalisation.
-For example, if a model correctly classifies an action, but then cannot localise where in space that action occurred, this may point to an incorrect understanding of the scene.
-Furthermore, fewer videos with a higher density of annotations enables efficient evaluation, as latent representations may be shared across tasks.
+The dataset contains 11.6K real-world videos, densely annotated with 190K object and 8.6K point tracks, 73.5K temporal action segments, 137K temporal sound segments, 38K multiple-choice video question-answer (mc-vQA) pairs and 6K grounded video question-answer (g-vQA) pairs, enabling both language and non-language evaluations, to ensure a thorough assessment; see Figure~\ref{fig:teaser-full} and Table~\ref{tab:annotations}.
+Having multiple types of annotations per video is useful also for analysis and explainability purposes, as the correlations between successes and failures across tasks may uncover model biases.

 We open-source the videos and annotations in the training and validation splits.
 An evaluation server is made available together with the videos from the held-out test split.
 Since currently there is no model that can tackle all the evaluation tasks in our benchmark, we provide baseline results for per-task models: object tracking, point tracking, temporal action localisation, temporal sound localisation, multiple-choice video question-answering, and grounded video question-answering.
-For the mc-vQA task, the performance is mapped across skill areas (memory, abstraction, physics, semantics), and types of reasoning (descriptive, explanatory, predictive, counterfactual).
+For the mc-vQA task, the performance is mapped across skill areas (memory, abstraction, physics, semantics), and types of reasoning (descriptive, explanatory, predictive, counterfactual) to obtain a comprehensive diagnostics report.